DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Ashlan answered from the driver's seat.
 As Kai's arm was wounded in the battle with the Behemoth, he had taken over the wheel for now.

-"I thought the maze of big trees was getting tiring, now it is just plains with weed all the way."
+"I thought the maze of big trees was getting tiresome, now it is just plains with weed all the way."

 "Right so.
 Having nothing around instead makes it dubious, right..."